peteraiken/swiftcloud/README.md

 ## Desired Improvements
 1. More flexible string-matching in filtering songs - for example, a partial substring check.
 If providing `artist=Taylor Swift` in the filter, be flexible enough to find songs that have `featuring Taylor Swift` in their artists list, rather than a direct string check.
 2. Related to above, the `artists` and `writers` filters are case-sensitive.
 Given more time I would have liked to make these case-insensitive.
 3. More generally speaking - more error handling!
 I implemented controller-level general catches which logs the entire error stack, and returns the error message.
+4. While storing the private API keys as an environmental variable is preferable to directly in a public codebase, it is still not ideally secure.
+I would have liked to utilise AWS Secrets Manager to store these tokens.
+5. Obviously, more unit and acceptance tests!